 The Cognitive Behavior Therapy Center of Silicon Valley is an “out-of-network” provider.
 If you have an insurance plan that allows you to go out-of-network (often called a “PPO” plan), you may be eligible for some level of reimbursement when seeing an out-of-network therapist.
-As an out-of-network provider, the CBT Center can invest in the staff training and resources to provide our clients with a high level of service and expertise in treating anxiety, OCD and anxiety-related disorders.
+As an out-of-network provider, the CBT Center can invest in the staff training and resources to provide our clients with a high level of service and expertise in the most up-to-date strategies for treating anxiety, OCD and anxiety-related disorders.

 Since every plan is different, please contact your insurance company to discuss your benefits and obtain pre-approval, if needed.
 As a courtesy, we may be able to submit your claims electronically so you don’t have to do the paperwork.
 For more information about insurance, see the frequently asked questions about insurance below.